ietf-rats-wg/rats-endorsements/draft-dthaler-rats-endorsements.md

 about actual state, and information about desired/undesired states, and an appraisal policy that controls how the two are compared.

-Actual state is a group of claims about the actual state of the attester at a given point in time.
+"Actual state" is a group of claims about the actual state of the attester at a given point in time.
 Generally speaking, each claim has a name (or other ID) and a singleton value, being the value of that specific attester at a given point in time.
 Some claims may inherently have multiple values, such as a list of